RolandFaure/SRA-metagenome-sketches-databases/Hypervectors/README.md

 In the database, you will find five files:

 - **dimension.txt** — Contains a single number representing the dimension of the hypervectors (should be 2048)
-- **metadata.tsv** — A TSV file containing the list of all accessions with their corresponding metadata, one row per accession, in the same order as `vectors.bin`.
-The fields are documented in the [Metadata folder](../Metadata/)
 - **vectors.bin** — Contains all the hypervectors in byte format.
-Each vector is a concatenation of 2048 int32 values.
+Each vector is a concatenation of 2048 int16 values.
 Each value is stored as an int for convenience but should be divided by sqrt(2048) when used.
-The file is the concatenation of the hypervectors in the order described in metadata.tsv
+The file is the concatenation of the hypervectors in the order described in vector_norms.txt
-- **vector_norms.txt** — A fixed-width file containing one line per accession, giving the accession and the norm of its hypervector, in the same order as `vectors.bin`.
+- **vector_norms.txt** — A fixed-width file containing one line per accession, giving the accession name and the norm of its hypervector, in the same order as `vectors.bin`.
 This file is used by `query` to associate each hit with its accession
 - **all_errors_confidence_interval_95.txt** — A file containing precomputed 95% confidence intervals

 ## Creating hypervectors from custom datasets